zitadel/zitadel/docs/docs/guides/migrate/sources/zitadel-v1.md

 ## Authorization

-You need a PAT from a service user with IAM Owner permissions on both the source and target system.
+You need a PAT from a service user with IAM Owner permissions in both the source and target system.

 ### Source system